 What You May Notice

 When you start washing your hair with baking soda, you may notice your hair feels sticky.
-All the built-up gunk on your hair will start to come out, so it may take a couple of washings and a bit of patience before this resolves.
+All the built-up gunk on your hair will start to come out, so it may take a couple of washings.
+You will need a bit of patience before this resolves.

 First 2 Weeks: My Hair Is Shinier and Lighter!